harrisjunaid/MITxPRO-MERN-Module-16/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE-MIT.txt` for more information.
+See `LICENSE.lic` for more information.